 It’s hard to put into words the feeling of Uluru….
 It’s one of those places that will stay with you forever, and somehow changes you a little for the better.
-In the midst of this incredibly ancient giant life’s worries can seem fairly insignificant!
+Camping in Uluru, in the midst of this incredibly ancient giant life’s worries can seem fairly insignificant!

 Located 2300km north west of Melbourne, 3200km west of Brisbane, and 3600km from Perth, this truly is the beating heart of the Red Centre!
 We travelled from Adelaide, following The Explorers’ Way en route to Darwin, a journey of over 5000km!

 CAMPING ULURU – OFFGRID JUST MINUTES FROM THE ROCK